vrockai/pipeline-test/docs/content.md

 ---

-## Coexistence of specialist and generalist species within mixed plastic derivative-utilizing microbial communities
+## Coexistence of specialist and generalist species within mixed plastic derivative-utilizing microbial communities.
+ 17.10.2023, _L Schaerer, L Putman, I Bigcraft, E Byrne, D Kulas, A Zolghadr, S Aloba, R Ong, D Shonnard, S Techtmann_

+Plastic-degrading microbial isolates offer great potential to degrade, transform, and upcycle plastic waste.
+Tandem chemical and biological processing of plastic wastes has been shown to substantially increase the rates of plastic degradation; however, the focus of this work has been almost entirely on microbial isolates (either bioengineered or naturally occurring).
+We propose that a microbial community has even greater potential for plastic upcycling.
+A microbial community has greater metabolic diversity to process mixed plastic waste streams and has built-in functional redundancy for optimal resilience.

 [Source](https://doi.org/10.1186/s40168-023-01645-4)

+10.1186/s40168-023-01645-4

 ---